 This report presents the results of an on-board survey of riders on the four consolidated routes in the Solano Transportation Authority system.
+All riders on every bus were asked to complete the survey, and approximately 60% of riders complied, providing a high degree of statistical reliability.
 A total of 1,181 passengers on the following routes were surveyed: